Migrating to a New Appliance

 A Sentinel Appliance may require decommissioning outside the migration process if for any reason no assets are configured to use that appliance (the asset count is shown as "0" in the Sentinel Appliance Management page).

-To request decommisioning of an unused Sentinel Appliance outside of a migration process, please contact Customer Support at email@example.com.
-WhiteHat Security will decommission appliances that go through the migration process without requiring a separate decommissioning request.
+To request decommissioning of an unused Sentinel Appliance outside of a migration process, please contact Customer Support at email@example.com.
+Synopsys will decommission appliances that go through the migration process without requiring a separate decommissioning request.

-Once the Appliance has been virtually decommissioned by WhiteHat Security, both the WhiteHat software and (for Sentinel Source/SAST Appliances) any copies of your source code will have been deleted from the hard drive (physical or virtual).
+Once the Appliance has been virtually decommissioned by Synopsys, both the Synopsys software and (for Sentinel Source/SAST Appliances) any copies of your source code will have been deleted from the hard drive (physical or virtual).

 For Virtual Appliances: shut down the appliance and undeploy or delete it from the virtual environment

-Finally, remove all internal firewall configurations put in place to enable the appliance to connect to WhiteHat Sentinel and to your internal resources.
+Finally, remove all internal firewall configurations put in place to enable the appliance to connect to Synopsys and to your internal resources.